 We only accept payments online for workshops.
 Each invoice will include a service fee of $30.

 Do I have to pay the entire balance at once?

 No, you can make as many payments as you like toward the tuition as long as it is completely paid no less than 14 days in advance of the workshop starting date.
 SquareUp allows you to make as many payments as necessary.

 What if I can't pay the balance by the due date?

 If you are unable to pay the balance by the due date, we will extend the payment deadline by 2 weeks.
 If you need financial aid to participate in a workshop, contact the VSA immediately for scholarship information and application deadline date.

 If I have to cancel can I get a refund?

-Your $100 deposit is non-refundable.
+Your $150 deposit is non-refundable.
 If you must cancel your attendance, for any reason, your deposit will not be refunded.
-The service fee will only be refunded if your full tuition has already been paid.
-Refunds will be issued if you cancel within 30 days of the first day of class.
-Should you need to cancel less than 30 days in advance, we will do our best to fill your spot and refund your money, but we make no guarantees that you will receive a refund.
+The service fee will only be charged to your balance.
+Refunds will be issued if you must cancel and have paid full tuition 30 days prior to the first day of class.
+Should you need to cancel less than 30 days in advance, we will do our best to fill your spot and refund your money, but we make no guarantees that you will receive a total refund.